×

 • Possess a need or desire to move your legs (or arms), generally accompanied by unpleasant feelings like pulling, tugging, crawling, itching, aching, or burning.
 Additionally, a compulsion to move or uneasy feelings.

-• by performing exercises on the afflicted muscles, such as stretching, walking, or a combination.
+• By performing exercises on the afflicted muscles, such as stretching, walking, or a combination.

 The severity of the symptoms determines the best course of treatment for restless legs syndrome.
 If excessive daytime sleepiness and sleeplessness affect your quality of life, you should consider getting treatment.
 Specific treatment is also required in situations with RLS brought on by enduring medical conditions.